bbalasub1/repeatFileChecker/README.md

 ### DESCRIPTION:

-Cross-platform function to delete repeated files that occur below a given directory.
+Cross-platform code to scan through an archive of documents (photos, codes, documents, etc.) and remove duplicates if any.

 This code traverses through a directory and its subdirectories, identifies repeat files by matching their MD5 checksums and deletes the repeats after prompting the user.

 Files can be filtered based on file name extensions.
 If filtering is used, only files belonging to an input list of extensions are checked for repeats.

 As always, use with prudence as the deleted files cannot be recovered  later in some OS!

 One typical use is for removing duplicate photos from your archive.